skeeto/emacs-web-server/README.md

 ## Unit tests

-The unit tests can (and should usually) be run like so,

-    emacs -batch -L . -l simple-httpd-test.el -f ert-run-tests-batch

-It does some mocking to avoid using network code during testing.
+The unit tests can be run with `make test`.
+The tests do some mocking to avoid using network code during testing.